yaseen221/youtube-downloader-gui/README.md

 # youtube-downloader-gui
-GUI to download youtube video/audio on desktop
+GUI to download individial youtube video/audio or a youtube playlist on desktop